Macedonian Ruins

 “women to… be… subject to their own husbands” Titus 2:5

 The husband is never instructed to subjugate his wife.
-This, we'll see, violates God's instructions to them.
-Conversely, it is on the wife to fight that desire to control her husband.
+This, we'll see, violates God's instructions to men.
+Conversely, the wife must fight that desire to control her husband.

 Paul writes: